corpun logoWorld Corporal Punishment Research

 • Clarksville Junior High School

 At the High School (grades 9 through 12), CP is mentioned particularly in the case of "group two" offenses such as bullying, and for a second "group three" (less serious) offense.
-Also, paddling has been introduced at the High School for being late: where previously the punishment for this was writing essays, students who accumulate six or more class tardies are now given a choice between a spanking and ISS.
+Also, paddling has been introduced at the High School for being late: where previously the punishment for this was writing essays, students who accumulate six or more class tardies may now choose between a spanking and ISS.

 Much the same applies at the Junior High, except that paddling can come in at the first "group three" offense.
 Here, students who accumulate four tardies may opt to be spanked or else serve five days' noon detention.